install.packages("sf", dependencies = TRUE)

 D.1.
 Load crime data

 For this portion of the tutorial, we’ll use DC crime data.
-Download 2018 DC crime data as a shapefile from here; then use st_read() to read in the file.
-(Alternatively, you can try the API trick you just learned in step C.)
+Download 2018 DC crime data as a shapefile from here; then use st_read()

 # load data

-c2018 <- st_read("H:/pppa_data_viz/2019/tutorial_data/lecture05/Crime_Incidents_in_2018/Crime_Incidents_in_2018.shp")
+<- st_read("H:/pppa_data_viz/2019/tutorial_data/lecture05/Crime_Incidents_in_2018/Crime_Incidents_in_2018.shp") c2018

 Reading layer `Crime_Incidents_in_2018' from data source